Twitter users can soon get blue check for $7.99 monthly fee

 He said the company’s front-line content moderation staff was the group the least affected by the job cuts and that “efforts on election integrity — including harmful misinformation that can suppress the vote and combatting state-backed information operations — remain a top priority.”

-Twitter co-founder Jack Dorsey on Saturday took blame for the widespread job losses.
-He had two runs as CEO of Twitter, with the most recent stretching from 2015 into 2021.
+Twitter co-founder and former CEO Jack Dorsey took blame for the job losses.

-“I own the responsibility for why everyone is in this situation: I grew the company size too quickly,” he tweeted.
+“I own the responsibility for why everyone is in this situation: I grew the company size too quickly,” he tweeted Saturday.
 “I apologize for that.”

-Meanwhile, Twitter has already seen “a massive drop in revenue” because of pressure from activist groups on advertisers to get off the platform, Musk tweeted Friday.
-That hits Twitter hard because of its heavy reliance so far on advertising to make money.
-During the first six months of this year, nearly $92 of every $100 it made in revenue came from advertising.
+He also said Twitter has already seen “a massive drop in revenue” as advertisers face pressure from activists to get off the platform, which heavily relies on advertising to make money.

-United Airlines on Saturday became the latest major brand to pause advertising on Twitter, confirming the move but declining to discuss the reasons for it or what it would need to see to resume advertising on the platform.

 Musk tried to reassure advertisers last week, saying Twitter would not become a "free-for-all hellscape" because of what he calls his commitment to free speech.